shieldproject/shield/docs/API.md

 has been selected; no validation will be done by the SHIELD Core, until the storage system is used in a job.

+The following query string parameters are honored:

+- **?test=(t|f)**
+Perform all validation and preparatory steps, but don't actually create the store in the database.
+This is useful for validating that a store _could_ be created, without creating it (i.e. for defering creation until later).

 **Response**

 ```json